themysterysolver/themysterysolver/README.md

 ## Hi there 👋
 I'm R.Prabhakara Arjun ⚡
 - 🌱 I am an **ambitious programmer** from India, with a passion for coding and problem-solving.
+- ⚡ Fun fact: Ctrl C, Ctrl V, and Ctrl-Z have saved more lives than Batman.
+- 🎨 I love creating.

 ## Connect with Me
 📞 **Phone Number**: 9445462959